-- Select [IS Mode], then press the buttons to select an option. - [Continuous]: The image stabilization is always on.
+- Select [IS Mode], then press the ♠ buttons to select an option. - [Continuous]: The image stabilization is always on.
 You can confirm the result directly on the display, which makes it easier to check the composition or focus of the subject. - [Shoot Only]: The image stabilization is only on in the moment of shooting. - [Panning]: The image stabilization only works for the effect of up and down motion.
-This option is recommended for shooting objects moving horizontally. - I f camera shake is too strong, fix the camera to a tripod.
+This option is recommended for shooting objects moving horizontally.

+- If camera shake is too strong, fix the camera to a tripod.
 However, it is recommended to set IS Mode to [Off] when the camera is fixed to a tripod. - When using [Panning], hold the camera horizontally.
 Image stabilization does not work when the camera is held vertically.

-Registering Functions to the ΔM Button
+Registering Functions to the 🗗 🗪 Button

-- Press the ▲▼◀▶ buttons or turn the () dial to select the functions to register, then press the () button. - Press [⊥]x if you want to cancel a function. - When this Symbol is shown on the bottom right of an icon, the function cannot be used in the current shooting mode or function setting. - In ➡, each press of the □ w button records white balance data (p.
-71), and the white balance settings also change to ➡. - In (●), each time you press the ⊥w button, the shutter sound's 13 clip (p.
-141) in the 1 tab will play.
+- Select [Set ♣ button], then press the button. - Press the ▲▼◀▶ buttons or turn the dial to select the functions to register, then press the ⊕ button. - Pressing the △ button will call up the registered function.

+- When this symbol is shown on the bottom right of an icon, the function cannot be used in the current shooting mode or function setting. - In ➡, each press of the ➡ button records white balance data (p.
+71), and the white balance settings also change to ➡. - In (๑)), each time you press the L1✓ button, the shutter sound's 13 clip (p.
+147) in the 1a tab will play.
 Use this when you want to draw the attention of the subject before shooting.